data-catering/data-caterer-docs/docs/docs/validation/group-by-validation.md

 ## Sum

-Check the sum of a columns values for each group adheres to validation.
+Check the sum of a fields values for each group adheres to validation.

 === "Java"